ewood-coder/fs-journal/journal/01/questions.md

 1. In your own words, why do we use Git?

-   > | Git and its version control as well as keeping our projects in order is incredibly important |
+   > | Git and its version control as well as keeping our projects in order is incredibly important.
+It is a control system used to handle small to very large projects efficiently.
+Git is used to track changes in the source code, enabling multiple developers to work together on non-linear development. |

 2. In the terminal, what is the command `mkdir` used for?